VladLiteanu/1DT305-2022/README.md

 ## Presenting the data

 The frontend of the project is, as stated before, built by me using Nodejs, React, and Chartjs.
 It is a simple application for displaying the data in charts and is easily upgradable and modifiable.
 It was also made reactive down to a width of around 600px, making it possible to correctly view the data on small and big displays.

+The database is stored on AWS servers in Stockholm through MongoDB.
+Because of the proximity, the average request latency is under 100ms.

 The data is displayed on a line graph with the information on the Y-axis and the time on the X-axis, showing how the data changes over time.